SilasMarvin/wasmind/actors/delegation_network/README.md

 The Delegation Network is a collection of actors that enables multi-agent workflows where AI agents can spawn subordinates, delegate tasks, coordinate work, and manage complex projects autonomously.

+**IMPORTANT**: This is not a production-ready system.
+This is an example of the kind of systems that can be built with Wasmind.

 ## Overview

 The delegation network coordinates multiple AI agents working together on complex tasks.
 Instead of having a single agent try to handle everything, it enables: